homebridge/homebridge/README.md

 See more examples on how to create Platform classes in the [Legacy Plugins](https://github.com/nfarina/homebridge-legacy-plugins/tree/master/platforms) repository.

+## Writing Plugins (ES6)

+Your plugin may need to perform a lot of asynchronous communication with 3rd-party services.
+To avoid "callback hell", you might try using next-generation JavaScript features like **async/await**.

+Check out the [`homebridge-tesla`](https://github.com/nfarina/homebridge-tesla) plugin for an example of how to write ES6 code and transpile with [Babel](https://babeljs.io) and [Rollup](http://rollupjs.org) for distribution.

 ## Plugin Development

 When writing your plugin, you'll want Homebridge to load it from your development directory instead of publishing it to `npm` each time.
 You can tell Homebridge to look for your plugin at a specific location using the command-line parameter `-P`.
 For example, if you are in the Homebridge directory (as checked out from Github), you might type: